sergeimolinari/IDOS-PPP/README.md

       variables.
 I just thought mostly about controls for the Provision P we should also think about suitable controls for the other Ps.
 I will do so after my return from my short holiday.
-So Markus (and Tina) please check and let us (particularly Segei) know what you think and whether you would like to further discuss any aspect.
+So Markus (and Tina) please check and let us (particularly Sergei) know what you think and whether you would like to further discuss any aspect.
 Sergei will you be able to get the variables and implement the regression strategy if we agree on it?